With Smartlockr you can withdraw sent emails and attachments even days after sending them. Want to see how easy we made that? Read the blog.

-How the retrieval of an email can prevent a data leak
+How the retrieval of an email can prevent data leaks

-One of our recent examples came from the healthcare industry.
+A recent case from the healthcare industry highlighted the importance of secure email solutions.
 Employee X had accidentally sent a file to a colleague, who was not authorized to view it.
 Fortunately, this healthcare facility possessed a secure email solution, which made it possible to block the sent file.
 Before the recipient had the opportunity to view the message, it had already been blocked.
 We call that a blessing in disguise!

-- You can now delete all unread copies of your message and replace them with a new message if necessary.
+- Delete unread copies and replace with a new message.

 - After you've sent a message, you'll see 'message sent' at the bottom of your screen and the option to 'Undo' or 'View message'.

 If you thought 'this doesn't sound very user-friendly' you'd be correct!
-Gmail only affords you thirty seconds to recall sent emails, after which you're unfortunately out of luck.
+Gmail's 30-second window can be quite unforgiving if you realize your mistake later.
 And as we all know, sending information to the wrong recipient counts as a data breach.
 Thirty seconds isn't nearly enough time to rectify that mistake.

 - Block a file